Crop Rotation Group

 Harvesting

-Young oats can be turned under anytime.
-In mild winter climates, oats should be mowed and tilled before seedheads appear in late spring.
+Young oats can be turned under or pulled up and composted anytime.
+In mild winter climates, oats should be mowed and composted before seedheads appear in late spring.

 |